 Any Janome model that can embroider will serve you perfectly fine.
 Brother is also a good brand if you choose wisely.

-For hat embroidery small businesses, the ideal machine could help your new business run smoothly since the very beginning.
+For hat embroidery small businesses, the ideal machine could help your new business run smoothly from the very beginning.

-The cheapest machines that you will find on the market today and that have very reasonable quality for the price are Brother PE535, Brother PE550Disney and Brother SE600.
+The cheapest machines that you will find on the market today and that have very reasonable quality for the price are Brother PE535, Brother PE550D Disney, and Brother SE600.
 Read reviews.